Frank Wojculewicz: Execution

 On October 26, 1959, 42-year-old Frank Wojculewicz was put to death by the electric chair at the Wethersfield State Prison.
 According to reports, Wojculewicz was pushed to the death chamber in his wheelchair and the guards had to lift him up and strap him to the electric chair, which was modified due to his disability.
 He received final prison visits from his mother, sister and brother-in-law; however, Wojculewicz's ex-wife and two children (his 15-year-old son and eight-year-old daughter) did not visit him before the execution.
 For his last meal, Wojculewicz ordered both salad and caraway seed roll, and also played a last game of chess with a prison guard before his death sentence was carried out.

 Frank Wojculewicz was documented to be the first paraplegic criminal to be executed in the United States.
-For the following 34 years after his execution, Wojculewicz remained as the only wheelchair-bound person to be executed in the United States, at least until the execution of Charles Stamper in Virginia on January 19, 1993.
+For the following 34 years after his execution, Wojculewicz remained as the only wheelchair-using person to be executed in the United States, at least until the execution of Charles Stamper in Virginia on January 19, 1993.
 Stamper, condemned for killing three co-workers in a 1978 restaurant shooting, had become a paraplegic after being injured in a 1988 prison fight.

-Wojculewicz was the second-to-last convict to be executed by electrocution in Connecticut, followed by the 1960 execution of Joseph Taborsky, who was convicted of the Mad Dog killings. followed by Joseph Taborsky in 1960.
+Wojculewicz was the second-to-last convict to be executed by electrocution in Connecticut, followed by Joseph Taborsky in 1960.
 Taborsky was convicted of the "Mad Dog killings" and was the last person executed by the electric chair in Connecticut.
 The state later switched to lethal injection, which was used to carry out serial killer Michael Bruce Ross's death sentence in 2005, 45 years after Taborsky's execution.

 Wojculewicz was also the third-to-last person to be executed in Connecticut overall, as the state abolished capital punishment in 2012, seven years after Ross's execution.
 Prior to the state's 2005 abolition of capital punishment, Wojculewicz was also the last person to be involuntarily executed in Connecticut after exhausting all his appeals, as both Taborsky and Ross volunteered to be executed and waived their appeals.